 Best Bundt Pan: Nordic Ware Platinum Collection Heritage Bundt Pan

-Bundt pans are an essential tool for any baker, and this Heritage Bundt Pan from Nordic Ware stands out from the rest thanks to its unique swirled design.
+Bundt pans are an essential tool for any baker, and this Heritage Bundt Pan from Nordic Ware stands out from the rest thanks to its unique swirled design, as well as its performance, which we tested.
 The pan is made from cast aluminum for superior baking performance, and its nonstick interior ensures cakes always come out in one piece.
-Plus, Nordic Ware pans are made in the US, and they come with a lifetime warranty.
+Our at-home tester gave it high marks for everything from its design and durability to its nonstick properties.
+Plus, Nordic Ware pans are made in the U.S., and they come with a lifetime warranty.